 Compiler Guides & References

-NOTE: A subset of metrics is available for binaries built with the GCC* or Microsoft* compiler.
+NOTE: A subset of metrics is available for binaries built with the GNU gcc* or Microsoft* compiler.

-The following resources are helpful if you are using the OpenMP* parallel framework or MPI.
+The following resources are helpful if you are using the MPI.

 Consider these resources if case studies interest you.